 - You have to ask for the sale (or donation).
 Jocelyn Velasquez (age 16), CEO of Hermana Mi Amor, was selling cupcakes at an event to raise money for her nonprofit.
 The event organizer gave Jocelyn a chance to speak (the first public speaking event for this shy student).
 Jocelyn’s ask—not just for cupcake sales but also for donations to her nonprofit—resulted in her first donation, $50 for her organization.
 She said that entrepreneurs must to learn to ask for the sale and always be selling.
 Hermana Mi Amor provides supplies to families in Mexico.

 - Get started and don’t give up.
 Briana Jackson (age 17), CEO of A Taste of Life, said that people will say you can’t succeed and you’ll face plenty of business obstacles.
 She said to keep going and start young.
 Don’t wait to start your business.
 Her fashion design company has already had a fashion show and sold clothes.
+For inspiration, check out these famous failures that led to success.

 - Embrace karma.
 Aaron VanBuren (age 16), partner of pastry company Tannie’s Tastries, said that he found ways to help his Startup Corps classmates, and he discovered that it was actually a great way to achieve his goals.
 They all found ways to help him back.